-The 7th annual Women Coaches Symposium on Friday, April 24, 2020 at TCF Bank Stadium on the University of Minnesota Campus is postponed.
+The 7th annual Women Coaches Symposium has been canceled for 2021 due to COVID-19 considerations.
 The WCS provides high-quality educational programming, networking, professional development and community building for 350+ women coaches, administrators, students, and those who support women coaches, at all levels of competition and all sports.

 After careful consideration and consultation, and in keeping with the University of Minnesota’s guidance for dealing with the COVID-19 pandemic, the Women Coaches Symposium (WCS) Planning Committee has made the very difficult decision to postpone the WCS for this spring.
 We are looking at dates in the Fall to hold the event and will communicate with you as updates unfold.